garciaedy/Data-Types-Practice/README.md

 Starter code is available in [`lib/challenge.js`](lib/challenge.js).
 You are required to turn in your submission by making a pull request on the original repository.

+Open `index.html` in your browser, and utilize `console.log` to help test your work.

 **Make one commit for each prompt**